How to Manage and Mediate Conflicts in the Workplace and Home

 The art of mediation of conflicts will be explored.
-Understanding what mediations are and how they can be a productive way to resolving conflicts will be discussed.
+Understanding what medications are and how they can be a productive way of resolving conflicts will be discussed.
 Various types of mediations will be looked at and how they fit into the workplace and at home.

 VII.
 Mediation Roleplays

-Program participants will have an opportunity to experience mediations from various view points as a mediator and as those in conflict.
-This is a powerful experience to better understand the art of mediations and how they can help resolve even the most serious conflicts.
+Program participants will have an opportunity to experience mediations from various viewpoints as mediators and those in conflict.
+This is a powerful experience to understand better the art of mediation and how they can help resolve even the most serious conflicts.

 IX.
 Bringing it All Together

-At the end of this program, participants will make written commitments to becoming conflict competent and will discuss the role they will play in helping to manage and resolve conflicts.
+At the end of this program, participants will make written commitments to becoming conflict competent and will discuss their role in helping to manage and resolve conflicts.